ChilliCream/website/website/blog/2019-02-20-schema-stitching.md

 }
 ```

-In order to merge the two schemas with pour new API we basically have to write the following code:
+In order to merge the two schemas with our new API we basically have to write the following code:

 ```csharp
 services.AddHttpClient("customer", client => client.BaseAddress = new Uri("http://127.0.0.1:5050"));